Why don’t we hear more about depression in men? It appears to be a well-kept secret.

 Depression is the result of a chemical imbalance in the brain, and often doctors will recommend a better diet and exercise as a way of improving the brain’s chemistry.

 Counseling and medication may also be prescribed.
-“Medication can help you help you think more clearly and solve problems as they come along,” said Dr. Thompson.
+“Medication can help you think more clearly and solve problems as they come along,” said Dr. Thompson.

 So if you suspect a man in your life is struggling with depression, do encourage him to be aware of his symptoms and consider seeking help.
 It could just save his life.